opencv/opencv/doc/tutorials/dnn/dnn_yolo/dnn_yolo.markdown

     onnx.save(model_simp, args.output_name)
 @endcode

-### Running ONNX Graph in OpenCV
+### Running Yolo ONNX detector with OpenCV Sample
-Once we have our ONNX graph of the model, we just need to run it in opencv.
-It is pretty simple, single CLI command with parameters that define your preporocessing values.
-Before running the command make sure that you have:
+Once we have our ONNX graph of the model, we just simply can run with OpenCV's sample.
+To that we need to make sure:

-1. OpenCV is built on your platform.
+1. OpenCV is build with -DBUILD_EXAMLES=ON flag.
 2. Navigate to the OpenCV's `build` directory
 3. Run the following command: